Conservation Restriction Stewardship Committee

 Reporting

-Findings and recommendations shall be presented to the NRC and BOS at least once a year.
-If compliance issues become evident during a site visit, these shall be noted in the report and presented to the Natural Resources Administrator.
+Findings and recommendations shall be presented to the NRC and Select Board at least once a year.
+If compliance issues become evident during a site visit, these shall be noted in the report and presented to the Natural Resources Director.